ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/configureRsyslogForGREP11.md

 In the last section you created the following:

-1. self-signed CA for the Rsyslog service
+1. self-signed CA for the rsyslog service
 2. server certificate for the rsyslog service

 In this section you will use your self-signed CA (1 above) to create: